Fathers & Sons // The Patrol Series

 Water Filtration System (per father-son pair)

 Each pair is responsible for their own water filtration.
-You'll be filtering from creeks at camp and potentially on day hikes.
+You'll be filtering from creeks at camp and on day hikes.
 Pick one of the options below based on your budget and preference.

 Must Have